 - In educational setups, where students can retain their Adobe ID after they graduate.

-- If you have contractors and freelancers who do not use your corporate email address.
+- If you have contractors and freelancers who do not use email addresses on domains you control.

 Enterprise ID is created, owned, and managed by an organization.
 Adobe hosts the Enterprise ID and performs authentication, but the organization maintains the Enterprise ID.
 End users cannot sign up and create an Enterprise ID, nor can they sign up for additional products and services from Adobe using an Enterprise ID.